What to Do If Your Visa Renewal Is Rejected in Japan (2026 Guide)

 3. Your Legal Status After Rejection

-During this time:
+During this period:

-• You may remain in Japan legally
+• You may remain legally in Japan

 • Work is usually not permitted